 ON-GOING ARCHIVAL COLLECTIONS

 It is easy to think of history as static, archival collections as immobile snapshots of time.
-2020 has been filled with life-changing, and generation changing events.
-As the keepers of Tompkins County history we found called to actively request reflections and feedback from our community during these historic times to preserve for future historians and educators.
+Recent years have been filled with life-changing, and generation changing events.
+As the keepers of Tompkins County history we have found ourselves called to actively request reflections and feedback from our community during these historic times to preserve Tompkins County history for future historians and educators.

 In March 2020 we began accepting submissions for the COVID-19 Archival Collection; gathering images, written reflections, and items from Tompkins County residents of all ages reflecting on their lives during this global pandemic.

-These collections are ongoing.
-All submissions for either collection can be sent to firstname.lastname@example.org or for physical items please contact us to arrange a drop-off time.
+Many of our archival collections are ongoing.
+Submissions and suggestions can be sent to firstname.lastname@example.org or for physical items please contact us to coordinate a hand-off time.
+Our archivist and Collections Committee reserve the right to accept or refuse donations depending on the item.

 Archives & Library